Sick & Tired (The Cardigans song)

-"Sick & Tired" is a pop song by Swedish band The Cardigans.
-It was released in September 1994 as the third single from their debut album, Emmerdale (1994), in Sweden and as their first single in Japan.
-It was subsequently featured on the international release of their second album, Life (1995), and issued as the first single from it in March 1995.
-A reissue later the same year became the group's first top-forty hit in the United Kingdom.
-In February 1996 the song reached number one in Iceland, staying at the summit for four weeks.
+"Sick & Tired" is a song by Swedish band the Cardigans, written by Peter Svensson and Magnus Sveningsson, and produced by Tore Johansson.
+It was released in September 1994 by Trampolene as the third single from their debut album, Emmerdale (1994), in Sweden and as their first single in Japan the following month.
+The song was subsequently included on the international release of their second album, Life (1995), and issued as its first single in March 1995.
+A reissue later the same year became the group's first top-40 hit in the United Kingdom.
+In February 1996, it reached number one in Iceland, staying at the summit for four weeks.
+A music video was produced to promote the single, directed by Swedish director Björn Lindgren.

+Composition

-The song addresses the aftermath of a summer love affair which ended badly, leaving the narrator "sick and tired".
+The song addresses the aftermath of a summer love affair that ended badly, leaving the narrator "sick and tired".
 In the chorus, the narrator addresses her former lover, suggesting that "you can always say you did no major harm", before immediately rejecting such a notion with "oh spare me if you please".